AmazingAmpharos/OoT-Randomizer/README.md

 it is strongly suggested the player save before turning in the Claim Check.
 -Saving and quitting on the very first frame after becomming an adult when you would trigger the Light Arrow cutscene can have undesired consequences.
 Just don't do that.
--The equipment screen still cannot be easily navigated with all item configurations which can be especially problematic if the Biggoron Sword is found very early or if shields cannot be easily purchased thanks to shopsanity.
-Getting the Master Sword and buying as many shields as you can is a good way to mitigate these issues.
 -This randomizer is based on the 1.0 version of Ocarina of Time so some of its specific bugs remain.
 Some of these like "empty bomb" can be disadvantagous to the player.